Systems & Leads FAQ

 Do you provide USPS direct mail services?

-Our MAILBOX MOTIVATOR program is a complete “turn-key” USPS First Class Postage Mailing Program that will deliver your desired message in a “sure to be opened”, hand-addressed greeting card sized (5-3/4″ X 8-3/4″) envelope to your selected leads.
+Our MAILBOX MOTIVATOR program is a complete “turn-key” USPS Postage Mailing Program that will deliver your desired message in a “sure to be opened”, hand-addressed greeting card sized (5-3/4″ X 8-3/4″) envelope to your selected leads.
 We also offer multiple, professionally written, suggested letter templates, which can be customized to meet your needs.
 Click [ MAILBOX MOTIVATOR ] for more information on this critical aspect of your Success Formula.

 Should I contact the Attorney?

 We recommend that you always contact the executor.
 You do not have to contact the attorney as the executor can and usually does list without the attorneys permission.
 Sometimes the attorney is being kept from being paid because the only thing left to close the probate is the sale of real Estate.
 In these cases, the attorney may be your best ally.
 Our most successful agents contact both.
 They contact the executor for new business and they attempt to develop a relationship with the attorneys for future referrals.

 I’ve seen probate leads offered on Vulcan 7.
 How do you compare to what they offer?

 Vulcan 7 uses All The Leads as their exclusive supplier for probate leads.